When looking for a domain name for your business, personal blog, or portfolio website, there are a few important things to consider.

 The pros to picking .com are apparent, but there are also some cons.
 The main reason you wouldn’t pick .com for your new website is your domain is probably already taken.
 When the internet and web development first took off, many entrepreneurs purchased domain names to flip them for more money.
 If your .com is not being used, you might have to pay a premium to purchase it from the current owner.

 If you have the opportunity to get a .com, you should jump at it.
-However, if you can’t find a good .com — or don’t want to invest a lot of money to purchase the rights — there are several other viable options.
+However, if you can’t find a good .com — or don’t want to invest a lot of money to purchase the rights — there are other viable options.

 Much like the .com extension, .net is open to anyone.
 What was originally intended for internet service providers or networks has now become a great alternative to .com.
 This extension is also a nice option for tech- or application-based companies because it implies network and technology.